Sunday, April 21, 2024

 this valley in the sky

-torpid chameleons disguised as dunes
+dunes disguised as chamelones disguised as dunes

-“where are the laws?
+“where are the 'begets' and the laws?

 where are the ezekiels and daniels?